yoadg/yoadg.github.io/_wiki/webservices.md

 - **Client-Streaming**: First, the client streams a series of requests to the server, followed by a message to inform that the stream is over.
 Finally, the server sends a single reply.
 - **Server-Streaming**: First, the client makes a single request to the server.
 Then, the server sends a stream of messages to the client.
 - **Bidirectional Streaming**: Both client and the server can send messages at any time after establishing the initial connection.

+## Thrift
+**Apache Thrift** is an IDL and binary communication protocol used for defining and creating services for numerous programming languages.
+With an RPC framework it combines a software stack with a code generation engine to build cross-platform services which can connect applications written in a variety of languages and frameworks.
+Thrift provides clean abstractions for data transport, data serialization, and application level processing.
+Thrift is a set of code-generation tools that allows developers to build RPC clients and servers by just defining the data types and service interfaces in a simple definition file.
+Given this file as an input, code is generated to build RPC clients and servers that communicate seamlessly across programming languages.
+In addition to interoperability, Thrift can be very efficient through a unique serialization mechanism that is efficient in both time and space.